valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 - Compare the Google search experience to ChatGPT’s response:
   - Was the Google result more or less detailed?
   - Did you find videos, articles, or blog posts helpful?
-  - Include any relevant link(s) you found helpful and explain why.
+  - Include any relevant link(s) you found helpful and explain why.\
+    \
+When I googled "Sort pivot table by descending order in Google Sheets" the very first response overviewed a step by step with an image you could click on without going to the website.
+The instructions on the google page were highlighted as  so : "click on the drop-down box below Order and change the order to Descending" and the image showed that the "order" was under the "Rows" column not the values section.
+The link to the website was: https://www.lido.app/tutorials/sort-rows-pivot-table-google-sheets#:~:text=The%20listed%20column%20used%20for,on%20the%20drop%2Ddown%20list.&text=Step%202%3A%20Since%20we%20want,change%20the%20order%20to%20Descending.
 ---

 ### 4. **Pick Another Scenario*